rlaphoenix/VSGAN/README.md

 ## Documentation

-More information, installation instructions, building, quick start, and more, is available at [rlaphoenix.github.io/VSGAN](https://rlaphoenix.github.io/VSGAN).
+More information, installation, building, quick start, and more, is available at [rlaphoenix.github.io/VSGAN](https://rlaphoenix.github.io/VSGAN).

 The source code to the Documentation page is available on the [gh-pages branch](https://github.com/rlaPHOENiX/VSGAN/tree/gh-pages) and can be built and deployed locally.
 You could also just read the markdown files found in the [_docs folder](https://github.com/rlaPHOENiX/VSGAN/tree/gh-pages/_docs).